Sitecore/Sitecore.Demo.Platform/Azure PaaS/README.md

 In order to deploy the assets, you need either Visual Studio 2017 or MSBuild Tools for Visual Studio 2017.

-### Custom install - before you start

-The following is a list of default values / assumptions for install locations

-**Project Folder**		`c:\projects\sitecore.habitathome.content\`
-**Deploy Folder**		`c:\Deploy`

-if these values are not correct you will need to edit the cake-config.json in the `\Azure PaaS\Cake` folder.

-#### The hostname habitathome.dev.local is used in the SXA Hostname (Site Grouping).

-If you do not use habitathome.dev.local you will need to modify the Host Name in `/sitecore/content/Habitat Sites/Habitat Home/Settings/Site Grouping/Habitat Home` after successfully deploying the site.
-The Habitat Home site will not respond / render correctly until this value is modified.

 ## Installation:

 All installation instructions assume using **PowerShell 5.1** in _**administrative**_ mode.